 If you have specific questions relating to University admissions after reviewing the website you may contact the Prospective Student Center by phone at (619) 594-6336 or via e-mail at email@example.com.

-Second Baccalaureate Transfer Students Must Meet School of Nursing Admission Criteria
+Second Bachelor’s Degree Transfer Students Must Meet School of Nursing Admission Criteria

 Meeting the eligibility requirements for the BSN program does not guarantee admission.
 Transfer applicants are selected by rank using an 80-point system.
 Prospective transfer students must complete all 8 prerequisite courses (preparation for the major) at a community college or four-year institution prior to being admitted to the University.
 Prerequisite coursework cannot be in progress during Spring 2023 if applying for Fall 2023 admission.

 Minimum Admission Requirements

 Test of Essential Academic Skills (TEAS) Score: Minimum overall score requirement is 80%.
-The School of Nursing will accept Version 5 and 6 (ATI TEAS) for Fall 2018 admission.
 Please refer to the Admissions Criteria point ranking system for further details and policies regarding attempts and scoring.

 Cumulative GPA: Minimum of 3.2